richape/richape/README.md

 - [Contact](#contact)

 ## Introduction
-I have recently completed the Level 6 Certificate in Applied Web Development through my work place, Dev Academy Aotearoa.
+I have recently completed the Level 6 Certificate in Applied Web Development through Dev Academy Aotearoa.
 I have always been fascinated in Tech from Digital Art to wanting to be a game developer.
-My reason for recently wanting to go on this journey was to engage better with students as a Human Skills Facilitator.
-Now I feel like I am able to this at a higher level as I have learnt what students go through on a day to day basis and what tech languages and packages students will be exposed while studying at Dev Academy.
-On top of this achievement I have found out more about my style of learning and a keen interest in using these skills to develop my work from study and personal projects.
+At the time my reason for wanting to go on this journey was to engage better with students as a Human Skills Facilitator.
+I feel like I was able to do this at a higher level as I had learnt what students went through on a day to day basis and what tech languages and packages students would be exposed to while studying at Dev Academy.
+On top of this achievement I have found out more about my style of learning and have a keen interest in using these skills to develop my work from study and personal projects.

+Now I am venturing in similar kind of work with Take2 in Newmarket, Auckland.
+Working with students who are apart of the New Zealand Corrections system.
+Using skills gained at Dev Academy in hopes to share those learnings to encourage and help students aspire to be developers in the Aotearoa Tech Sector.

+Still want to find time to complete my personal projects but at this stage I just want to settle in with my mahi.

 ## Projects
 - [My Blog](https://richape.github.io/index.html): This is my first project I worked on as part of the Foundations of learning Web Development using html & CSS,